A simple application for tracking connection requirements between different entities in a network.

 Application allows tracking of required network communications between different servers, routers, client workstations, and even whole networks/sub-networks.

 In addition to keeping track of connections, the application has the ability to generate simple iptables rules based on the connections specified.
 The generated rules can be easily applied using the iptables-restore utility.

-- Entities can have multiple network interfaces
+- Specifying multiple network interfaces for each entity.

 For more information, please have a look at full documentation at one of the following websites: